kurtrahir/ANN/readme.md

 The softmax function $S(x)$ is used to squish all of it's inputs into the range of $[0-1]$, with their sum being equal to 1.

-This is done by transforming the input vector taking the exponential of the inputs, and dividing each vector component by their sum.
+This is done by transforming the input vector: taking the exponential of the inputs, and dividing each vector component by their sum.

 $$
     S(\mathbf{x}) = {e^{\mathbf{x}} \over \sum_{i=0}^ne^{x_i}}